gustavoberman/SWEotE-Discord-Dice-Roller/README.md

 A Discord Bot Companion for Star Wars Imperial Assault

-#Invite Lobot!!
+# Invite Lobot!!
 Lobot is my working SWIA-Discord-Dice-Roller.
-To invite it to your server: https://discordapp.com/api/oauth2/authorize?client_id=435078590149689344&permissions=262144&scope=bot
+[Invite](https://discordapp.com/api/oauth2/authorize?client_id=435078590149689344&permissions=262144&scope=bot) it to your server!

-#Usage
+# Usage
 Commands:
 - !roll   rolls any combination of IA dice and returns totals
+- !r      rolls any combination of IA dice and returns totals

   - You may add " " at the end of the line to give the roll a description